-\textbf{Datasets of Question Answering over Textural Knowledge Graph}.
-To integrate textual information into knowledge graphs and queries, STARK (Prime, Amazon, Mag)~\cite{wu2024stark} is proposed.
-To the best of our knowledge, Stark is the only work that focuses on combining relational information with textual information in the question answering over TKGs.
-However, this dataset lacks sufficient topological structure coverage, hindering the ability to handle complex queries, particularly in the medical domain.
-The absence of detailed node descriptions further challenges the model’s ability to understand the query information.
-RiTeK addresses these issues by incorporating richer topological structures and more extensive textual information into knowledge graphs and queries, resulting in more comprehensive and nuanced responses with deeper insights drawn from abundant textual data.
+\textbf{Datasets of Question Answering over Textual Knowledge Graph}.
+To integrate textual information into knowledge graphs and queries, the STaRK dataset (Prime, Amazon, Mag)~\cite{wu2024stark} was proposed.
+To the best of our knowledge, STaRK remains the only dataset that integrates relational and textual information for question answering over TKGs.
+However, this dataset exhibits limited topological structure coverage, which restricts its ability to handle complex multi-hop queries, particularly in the medical domain.
+Furthermore, the lack of detailed node descriptions further impairs a model’s ability to comprehend query semantics.
+RiTeK addresses these limitations by incorporating richer topological structures and more extensive textual information into both knowledge graphs and queries.
+This integration leads to more comprehensive and nuanced responses, providing deeper insights drawn from abundant textual data.